rsksmart/rskj/rskj-core/src/jmh/README.md

 # Building Benchmarks

 The Gradle task `jmhJar` is used to build the benchmark code, simply run it with `./gradlew jmhJar`.
-Jar is also built when building the whole project `./gradlew fatJar`.

 # Running Benchmarks